Denied a Medical Treatment or Service? Attorney Scott Glovsky Can Help

 For a decision to authorize medical care, Blue Shield of California has up to thirty calendar days to make a decision but will attempt to make it sooner if your health condition is severe.
 If you or your doctor believes waiting for a standard appeal decision could seriously harm your health, you are allowed to ask for an expedited appeal.

 If you are given an expedited appeal, you will receive a decision within 72 hours after receiving the request.
 If Blue Shield of California denies your medical appeal, your case will automatically be forwarded to an independent review, and if you receive a denial from this independent review, you are allowed to appeal to an administrative law judge if the value of your appeal meets the minimum requirements.

 Unfortunately, the first appeal is rarely successful, since those who denied the claim the first time are generally the same as those who process the appeal.
+According to the Department of Managed Healthcare, of all medical necessity external appeals filed against Blue Shield of California in 2022, 74.7% of these policyholders ultimately received the medical care they appealed in the IMR.
 While you can certainly take your appeal to the next level for additional review, this may not be your best course of action.
 In some cases, it may make more sense to take your case directly to civil court, rather than attempting an independent review.

 Your health insurance policy is a contract between you and your insurance company.
 If you are denied coverage, the courts may consider this a breach of contract on the part of your insurance company, ordering the insurance company to cover costs.
 An experienced Los Angeles Blue Shield of California health insurance denial lawyer like Scott Glovsky can evaluate your claim, helping you determine the way to proceed.